Arunk28/azure-api/README.md

 # azure-devops-api

-by using this package lib we can create work item in azure devops only work item creation is supported in this version
+By using this package lib we can create work item in azure devops. only work item creation is supported in this version

 # PAT